LiorKogan/V1/README.md

   * A set of properties.
 For each property:
     * A unique name
     * A data type
-    * For properties and sub-properties with numeric data types, intervals of numeric data types, or multivalued numeric data types: an optional schema-level _units_ metaproperty representing units of measure (e.g., Kg, cm, seconds)
+    * For properties and subproperties with numeric data types, intervals of numeric data types, or multivalued numeric data types: an optional schema-level _units_ metaproperty representing units of measure (e.g., Kg, cm, seconds)
 * A finite set of relationship-types.
 For each relationship-type:
   * The relationship-type's directionality: directional or bidirectional
   * A unique name